xdev-software/vaadin-grid-exporter/README.md

 # vaadin-grid-exporter

-The Vaadin Grid Exporter can convert any Vaadin Grid to a variety of formats.
+The Vaadin Grid Exporter can convert nearly any Vaadin Grid to a variety of formats.<br/>
+This way you don't have to copy the Grid contents manually or print the whole website with the Grid.

 Out of the box supported formats:
 * CSV